 i recommend fantasie and simone perele. they’re probably around $80 each, but they are definitely worth it.posted almost 8 years ago

 You guys are all so helpful thanks!! and calivintage, your outfits are so adorable.

 Have any of you found a certain brand for strapless bras you like best?
 I’ve tried on a few that just seem to squish, separate, and push down my boobs and it just look weird in tops.

 i live by this bra. it is perfection, i promise. before i got this thing, i didn’t think it was possible for me to go strapless.

-as you can see i am very passionate on this topic. haha!posted over 4 years ago
+as you can see i am very passionate on this topic. haha!posted almost 8 years ago

 Freya are great for pretty plus-size bras.
 I went into Calvin Klein and asked for my bra size once and was told it didn’t exist!

 I’ve never had a strapless bra that works but I’m intrigued by the one calivintage has posted!